remarshal-project/remarshal/README.md

 ### Wrappers

-The arguments `--wrap` and `--unwrap` are there to solve the problem of converting JSON, MessagePack, and YAML data to TOML if the top-level element of that data is not of a dictionary type (i.e., not an object in JSON, a map in MessagePack, or an associative array in YAML) but a list, a string, or a number.
-Such data can not be represented as TOML directly; it needs to be wrapped in a dictionary first.
+The arguments `--wrap` and `--unwrap` are there to solve the problem of converting CBOR, JSON, MessagePack, and YAML data to TOML if the top-level element of that data is not of a dictionary type (i.e., not a map in CBOR and MessagePack, an object in JSON, or an associative array in YAML) but a list, a string, or a number.
+Such data can not be represented as TOML directly; it must be wrapped in a dictionary first.
 Passing the flag `--wrap someKey` to `remarshal` or one of its short commands wraps the input data in a "wrapper" dictionary with one key, "someKey", with the input data as its value.
 The flag `--unwrap someKey` does the opposite: if it is specified only